Alleged fraud: Oyo-Ita confirms submitting letter of resignation to Buhari – The Sun Nigeria

 President Buhari on October 21, 2015, announced the appointment of Oyo-Ita as the Head of the Civil Service of the Federal Republic of Nigeria.

-She was appointed to the position of Federal Permanent Secretary on the 16th of March, 2013 and posted to the Federal Ministry of Special Duties and Inter-Governmental Affairs as the pioneer Permanent Secretary of the re-established Ministry.
+She was appointed to the position of Federal Permanent Secretary on March 16, 2013 and posted to the Federal Ministry of Special Duties and Inter-Governmental Affairs as the pioneer Permanent Secretary of the re-established Ministry.

-She was redeployed to the Federal Ministry of Science and Technology in April, 2014.

 Leave a Reply